hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I keep falling back to the combat effectiveness term.
 A stray comma should not stop a tank in it's tracks.
 It should blare an alarm and keep moving and shooting.
 Small applications can lean to all or nothing.
 Larger multi-feature applications should still work, even if one of the features is dangerously bugged, but the 980 other features are still usable.
 I think.

 [17:09:58](#860dN63Ovsf54hM7PkdU4-soCS28Lb-4kttJY0CXgl0) <hiiamboris (NOT THIS ONE)>:
 Use `transcode/trace`.
-When it becomes too slow for you (unlikely event), let us know, we'll advice on possible optimizations Ì†ΩÌ∏â
+When it becomes too slow for you (unlikely event), let us know, we'll advice on possible optimizations üòâ

 [17:11:44](#Eg2sDUZcUIFKKByRJM6biXblYClboZB8rHhLMKf2nes) <hiiamboris (NOT THIS ONE)>:
 But do you actually have a real need in that or just sharing thoughts?